Backyard Bard actors perform an abbreviated Shakespeare play at Seattle's Volunteer Park. Credit: Tiffany Doerr Guerzon

 Bring a blanket to spread out or low-backed chairs to sit in.
 If you bring higher chairs, plan to set them up at the very back so you don’t block others’ views.

-Kids may not understand all of the dialog due to Shakespeare's old-fashioned and poetic language, but they will understand the physical comedy.
-We received a program that contained a short synopsis of both plays, and it helped to read them over beforehand.
+Kids may not understand all of the poetic Shakespearean dialogue, but they will understand the physical comedy.
+We received a program that contained a short synopsis of both plays, and it helped to read them beforehand.

-We found the atmosphere very casual and family-friendly.
-Kids got up and moved around we saw lots of folks enjoying their picnic dinners.
+We found the atmosphere very casual.
+Kids got up and moved around and we saw lots of folks enjoying their picnic dinners.
 Bring your own picnic or snacks; there are no official concessions offered.

-Dates and times: Backyard Bard shows play select Fridays, Saturdays and Sundays through Aug.
-14, 2021.
+Dates and times: Backyard Bard shows play select Fridays, Saturdays and Sundays, July 8–Aug.
+6, 2022.
 Check the full schedule online.

-Locations: The shows rotate through a wide range of Seattle Parks, including small neighborhood parks such as Salmon Bay Park, and larger city parks such as Volunteer Park.
+Locations: The shows rotate through a number of Seattle Parks, including small neighborhood parks such as Salmon Bay Park and larger city parks such as Volunteer Park.
 The schedule link clearly displays dates, times and locations.

-Cost: Performances are free but bring some cash if you'd like to donate; they pass the hat after each show.
-GreenStage is a non-profit arts organization.
+Cost: Performances are free but bring some cash if you’d like to make a donation.
+GreenStage is a nonprofit arts organization, so consider dropping in a gift when they pass the hat after the show.

-More Shakespeare in the Park: GreenStage also offers Shakespeare in the Park, a full-length Shakespeare play performed free at a few area parks.
-This summer's feature is "A Midsummer Night's Dream," directed by Taylor Davis.
-Shows run through Aug.
-14 with multiple performances at Seattle's Volunteer Park, Lincoln Park and Magnuson Park, plus one performance on the Eastside at Fall City Park (Aug.
-6) and one performance south of Seattle at Normandy Park's Marvista Park (Aug.
-7).
+More Shakespeare in the Park: GreenStage also offers Shakespeare in the Park, two full-length Shakespeare plays performed free at a few area parks.
+This summer’s features are “Henry V” directed by Vince Brady and “Pericles, Prince of Tyre” directed by Ken Holmes.
+Shows run July 8–Aug.
+6, with multiple performances at Seattle’s Volunteer Park, Lincoln Park, Magnuson Park and Seward Park, plus other performances in West Seattle (Camp Long), the Eastside (Fall City Park), Lynnwood (Lynndale Park) and Burien (Dottie Harper Park).

 The GreenStage performance calendar displays dates, times and locations of both Backyard Bard and Shakespeare in the Park shows.